tuantla80/Graph-Neural-Networks/README.md

   ```
   - The first column is SMILES string of a molecule.
   - The second column is activity
   - The third column is HV_active, which is a binary class.
 If HIV_active = 1, the molecule is able to inhibit the HIV (human immunodeficiency virus).
+- Train/test split at sample.py
+  - Since class HIV_active is unbalance, in training datasets we use oversampling method to make it to be balanced.
 ## II.
 Preprocess
 - File preprocess.py.
 To transform molecules to graph data.
 - For each molecule: